A Diplomat With A History Of Voicing Concerns Set To Testify In Impeachment Inquiry

 He could add evidence to the assertion that Trump engaged in a quid pro quo with the Ukrainians by putting a freeze on roughly $400 million in military aid and a promise of an Oval Office meeting in exchange for investigations that could be beneficial to Trump's reelection campaign.

-But Trump never dictated explicit details of the alleged quid pro quo, according to the public testimony given by Sondland Wednesday.
+But Trump never dictated explicit details of the alleged quid pro quo, according to the public testimony given by Sondland on Wednesday.

 As NPR's Phil Ewing notes, Republican counsel Steve Castor asked Sondland, "Did the president ever tell you personally about any preconditions for anything?"